 - Computational thinking which is the process of thinking through a complex problem and developing solutions.

-- Computing theory where students will understand the fundamentals of data representation and computer networks.
-Students will also look at cyber security and investigate the ethical, legal and environmental impacts of digital technology.
+- Computing theory where pupils will understand the fundamentals of data representation and computer networks.
+Pupils will also look at cyber security and investigate the ethical, legal and environmental impacts of digital technology.

-- Software development where students will understand how to implement and test a design to make sure it works effectively.
+- Software development where pupils will understand how to implement and test a design to make sure it works effectively.